invertase/react-native-gradle-plugin/README.md

 ## Planned Features

+ - Standardise Projects being able to override android/gradle/tools sdk versions of React Native Modules
+ - Standardise Projects being able to override dependency versions of React Native Modules
+ - Built-in inspections (warning logs & suggested solutions) for common build mistakes, e.g. `duplicate dex`
+ - Automatic Android Project & React Native module versioning based on the version in your `package.json` file
+ - Support for injecting Java Constants constants (buildConfigField) into app from a JS script / package.json config
+ - Support for injecting Android Resources (resValue) into app from a JS script / package.json config

 Example usage below of WIP features.
-Example is of a React Native Module's build gradle file.
+This is of a React Native Module's build gradle file.

 ```groovy
 plugins {